-Yi Liu Amazon Senior Research Scientist Berkeley, CA Email: liuyi.feier@gmail.com Google Scholar: https://scholar.google.com/citations?user=1AMfX5QAAAAJ&hl=en Dr. Yi Liu is currently a senior research scientist at Amazon.
-Before that, she worked as a post-doctoral fellow at UC Berkeley.
-She received her Ph.D. in transportation engineering from Berkeley in summer 2015, MPhil degree in geotechnical engineering from HKUST in 2009, and Bachelor degree in hydraulic engineering from Tsinghua in 2007.
-Dr. Liu's research interests include recommendation system, data-driven decision-making, machine learning and air transportation.
-Liu has over 20 peer-reviewed research papers and serve as a referee for several journals including transportation science and transportation research part C. Liu co-organized the 5th International Conference on Research in Air Transportation in 2012 and served as a session chair at Informs since 2013.
-Liu received various scholarships and awards, including Federal Aviation Administration sponsored graduate research award on public-sector aviation issues, WTS Leadership Legacy Scholarship, and Robert Horonjeff Memorial Grant.
-In 2015, Liu is selected as an attendant of MIT CEE Rising Stars workshop.
+Yi Liu Amazon Senior Applied Scientist Berkeley, CA Email: liuyi.feier@gmail.com Google Scholar: https://scholar.google.com/citations?user=1AMfX5QAAAAJ&hl=e n Dr. Yi Liu is currently a Senior Machine Learning Scientist at Amazon focusing on customers' delivery experience.
+Before that, she worked as a Post-Doctoral Fellow at UC Berkeley.
+She received her Ph.D. in Transportation Engineering from Berkeley in summer 2015, MPhil degree in Geotechnical Engineering from HKUST in 2009, and a Bachelor's degree in Hydraulic Engineering from Tsinghua in 2007.
+Dr. Liu's research interests include the recommendation system, data-driven decision-making, machine learning, and Air Transportation.
+Liu has over 20 peer-reviewed research papers and serves as a referee for several journals including Transportation science and Transportation research part C. Liu co-organized the 5th International Conference on Research in Air Transportation in 2012 and served as a session chair at Informs since 2013.
+Liu received various scholarships and awards, including the WTS Leadership Legacy Scholarship, and Robert Horonjeff Memorial Grant.
+In 2015, Liu is selected as an attendant of the MIT CEE Rising Stars workshop.
 In 2017, her paper titled "Modeling Ground Delay Program Incidence Using Convective and Local Weather Information" received the best paper award and ATM seminar.
+During the program year 2012-2013, Yi won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Ground Delay Program Performance Evaluation."